-Using the Organize Page Tree option you can update and rearrange the pages of each document version, any time after you created a document or saved a version.
-You can also delete or add new pages.
+Using the Organize Page Tree you can delete, add, or include new pages within each document version, any time after you created a document or saved a version.
+You can also update the page titles of individual pages.

 The page titles and structure you define for each version of your document will display as an outline in the Document Reader.

 This video tutorial shows how to edit the structure by adding new pages, copying pages, and including existing pages for each version of your document:

 In the following sections you’ll learn how to: